terbo/sigmon/README.md

-sigmon 0.9h
+sigmon 0.9i
 ======

-Display wireless probe requests like airodump-ng in python and scapy<br>
+Display/Record wireless probes like airodump-ng with scapy/wireshark<br>

 sigmon, or Signal Monitor, displays probe requests from wireless clients in range.<br>
 The output is similar to that of airodump-ng from the aircrack-ng suit.<br>

-It can also play a sound when a new client is detected (the kismet sound, @ http://goo.gl/oDi5sR) and can be instructed to note familiar devices (favorites) such as machines you own.<br>
+sigmon can also play a sound when a new client is detected (the kismet sound, @ http://goo.gl/oDi5sR) and can be instructed to note familiar devices (favorites) such as machines you own or observe regularly.<br>

 The code is released under the GPL2 license.